On this page

 - their residence overseas was not contrived to deliberately bypass any requirements concerning entry of adopted children into Australia

 - they have lawfully acquired full and permanent parental rights by the child's adoption.
-This means that the adoption order must sever the legal relationship between the child and its natural parents, and
+This means that the adoption order must sever the legal relationship between the child and their natural parents

 - the relevant authorities in the overseas country have approved the child's departure to Australia.

-The child also needs to meet the standard migration requirements including health criteria.
+The child also needs to meet the standard visa requirements including health criteria.

-For further information please refer to a joint fact sheet from the Department of Immigration and Citizenship and the Attorney General's Department.
+For further information please refer to a joint fact sheet from the department and the Attorney General's Department.

 See: Fact Sheet – Expatriate Adoption ( 40KB PDF file)

 'Full and permanent' adoption does not exist in the laws of some countries, for example, many Islamic countries.
-An adoption order that does not grant full parental rights to the adoptive parents is not acceptable for the grant of a visa.
+An adoption order that does not grant full parental rights to the adoptive parents is not acceptable for the grant of an Australian visa.

-You must ensure the adoption meets the requirements as set out in the Migration Regulations and that the child will be eligible to enter Australia.
-There is no provision to grant a visa to a child who does not meet the requirements of the Migration Regulations, even if the adoption has already occurred and is lawful in that country.
+You must ensure the adoption meets all visa requirements in order for the child to be eligible to enter Australia.
+There is no provision to grant a visa to a child who does not meet all visa requirements, even if the adoption has already occurred and is lawful in that other country.

-Overseas adoptions by Australian citizens and permanent residents are not automatically recognised under Australian law.
-The exceptions are adoptions completed overseas under the Hague Convention.
+Intercountry adoptions by Australian citizens and permanent residents are not automatically recognised under Australian law in all circumstances.
+An exception may be adoptions completed outside Australia under the Hague Convention.
 In the case of other adoptions, once the adopted child has entered Australia, adoptive parents can apply to an Australian court to be recognised as parents of the child under Australian law.

 The guardianship arrangements cease to apply once the child obtains Australian citizenship, or the child turns 18 years of age or in most cases when an Australian adoption order is made for the child.